Background to Plasma Sound

 Tubes and electrodes

-Almost all experiments so far have been done with lighting fluorescents, though we are now starting to prototype custom tubes with Julia at www.neonunity.co.uk, who will be making tubes for the synths.
+Almost all experiments so far have been done with fluorescent lamps, though we are now starting to prototype custom tubes with Julia at www.neonunity.co.uk, who will be making tubes for the synths.
 We still have lots to find out about what noises can be made with different types of plasma tube.

 Our own tubes will not contain mercury or have electrode coatings, and we hope they will be more stable/consistent.
 Until we get a bit further with them we won't know quite how this machine will be able to sound!
 In the meantime, we have enough fluorescents that test well to release a limited number of instruments.
 Details of ordering and availability can be found here.